Can AI flag disease outbreaks faster than humans? Not quite

 Pollack, deputy editor of the volunteer-led Program for Monitoring Emerging Diseases, known as ProMed, quickly mobilized a team to look into it.
 ProMed’s more detailed report went out about 30 minutes after the terse HealthMap alert.

-Early warning systemsthat scansocial media, online news articles and government reports for signs of infectious disease outbreaks help inform global agencies such as the World Health Organization —giving international experts a head start when local bureaucratic hurdles and language barriers might otherwise get in the way.
+Early warning systems that scan social media, online news articles and government reports for signs of infectious disease outbreaks help inform global agencies such as the World Health Organization — giving international experts a head start when local bureaucratic hurdles and language barriers might otherwise get in the way.

 Some systems, including ProMed, rely on human expertise.
 Others are partly or completely automated.